 Ver- Changes sion 7.1 Added support for the + marker (to insert an instruction after the current one) 7.0 Added support for specifying the replacement comment over multiple lines, replacing the label, and in- serting, overwriting and removing instructions 6.4 Added support for replacing the comment

 @rsub block directives

 The @rsub block directives define a block of lines that will be inserted or removed in @rsub mode.
-The syntax is equivalent to that for the @bfix block directives.

 @set

 The @set directive sets a property on the ASM writer.